-Kavanagh M, Meier B, Pillinger M, Huffstetler H, Burris S. Global Policy Surveillance: Creating and Using Comparative National Data on Health Law and Policy.
-American Journal of Public Health; forthcoming.
+Kavanagh MM, Meier BM, Pillinger M, Huffstetler H, Burris S. Global Policy Surveillance: Creating and Using Comparative National Data on Health Law and Policy.
+American Journal of Public Health.
+2020; 110(12):1805-10.

 Melton J, Elkins Z, Ginsburg T, Leetaru K. On the Interpretability of Law: Lessons from the Decoding of National Constitutions.
 British Journal of Political Science 2013;43:399–423.

 Prior L. Content Analysis.
 The Oxford Handbook of Qualitative Research 2014;:359–79.